drduh/macOS-Security-and-Privacy-Guide/README.md

 Edit `PATH` in your shell or shell rc file to use `~/homebrew/bin` and `~/homebrew/sbin`.
 For example, `echo 'PATH=$PATH:~/homebrew/sbin:~/homebrew/bin' >> .zshrc`, then change your login shell to Z shell with `chsh -s /bin/zsh`, open a new Terminal window and run `brew update`.

-Homebrew uses SSL/TLS to talk with GitHub and verifies checksums of downloaded packages, so it's [fairly secure](https://github.com/Homebrew/homebrew/issues/18036).
+Homebrew uses SSL/TLS to talk with GitHub and verifies integrity of downloaded packages, so it's [fairly secure](https://github.com/Homebrew/homebrew/issues/18036).

 Remember to periodically run `brew update` and `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its recipe online.